Icefrostdev/Icefrost_Optimizer/README.md

 - ⚠️ Always back up before applying changes
 - All modifications are local, offline, and transparent
 - Compatible with **Windows 10** & **Windows 11**
-> If you are concerned about
+> If you’re concerned about security, feel free to inspect the code for any malicious behavior.
+> ⚠️Do not run random .bat scripts from the internet.
+Always review the code and double-check what it does before executing.

 ---

 <h2 align="left">❤️ Credits</h2>

 Made with care by **Icefrostdev**
-Banner and design inspired by [Hellzerg's Optimizer](https://github.com/hellzerg/optimizer) Resources for applications by [https://stixtweaks.com/]
+- Banner and design inspired by [Hellzerg's Optimizer](https://github.com/hellzerg/optimizer)
+- Resources for applications by https://stixtweaks.com

-This is just a simple project that i made as a beginner:) I do not intend to sell or distribute this for my personal gain
+This is just a simple project that i made as a beginner:) I do not intend to sell or distribute this for my personal gain.